 - Be the parent of a child under 19, and you and your children have been legally in the United States for at least the last 5 years (unless you are in an exempt category),

-- Be parent of a child under 19, and only the child is a United States citizen, or
+- Be the parent of a child under 19, and only the child is a United States citizen, or

 - Be a relative of a child under 19 who is a United States citizen or has been legally in the United States for at least the last 5 years (unless the child is in an exempt category).

 Some adults will have to work or be in another activity in order to receive the monthly payment.
-The amount of the financial assistance received is based on the number of people in the family.
+The amount of financial assistance received is based on the number of people in the family.

 Adults will be required to meet with a member of our staff to discuss child support and receiving child support payments for children if one or both of the child’s parents are not living with the child.